electron-react-boilerplate/electron-react-boilerplate/README.md

 see discusses in [#118](https://github.com/chentsulin/electron-react-boilerplate/issues/118) and [#108](https://github.com/chentsulin/electron-react-boilerplate/issues/108)

-## How hot-reloading works on Electron

-We use [webpack-target-electron-renderer](https://github.com/chentsulin/webpack-target-electron-renderer) to provide a build target for electron renderer process.
-Read more information [here](https://github.com/chentsulin/webpack-target-electron-renderer#how-this-module-works).

-> Note: webpack >= 1.12.15 has built-in support for `electron-main` and `electron-renderer` targets.

 ## How to keep the boilerplate updated

 If your application is a fork from this repo, you can add this repo to another git remote: